open-telemetry/opentelemetry-specification/specification/api-metrics.md

 simultaneously.
 Hereafter, "the API" refers to the OpenTelemetry Metrics API.

-The API provides functions for entering raw measurements, through several [calling conventions](api-metrics-user.md#metric-calling-conventions) that offer different levels of performance.
-Regardless of calling convention, we define a _metric event_ as the logical thing that happens when a new measurement is entered.
-The word "enter" as used here refers to the logical creation of an event through one of the calling conventions.
-This moment of entry (at "run time") defines an implicit timestamp, which is the wall time an SDK would read from a clock at that moment.
+The API provides functions for capturing raw measurements, through several [calling conventions](api-metrics-user.md#metric-calling-conventions) that offer different levels of performance.
+Regardless of calling convention, we define a _metric event_ as the logical thing that happens when a new measurement is captured.
+This moment of capture (at "run time") defines an implicit timestamp, which is the wall time an SDK would read from a clock at that moment.

 The word "semantic" or "semantics" as used here refers to _how we give meaning_ to metric events, as they take place under the API.
 The term